zamaniafshar/calculator/README.md

-This repository showcases a small but robust calculator engine and UI-facing notifier built with a pattern-first mindset.
+This repository showcases a small but robust calculator core and UI-facing notifier built with a pattern-first mindset.
 The focus is on clean, extensible design using:

 - Strategy: `Operator`, `DyadicOperator`, `FunctionOperator` with concrete strategies in `operators.dart` and `functions.dart`.
 - Factory: `TokenFactory.create(token)` maps tokens to domain objects.